Official name: Republic of North Macedonia

-You can see North Macedonian notes and coins in circulation here.
+You can see notes and coins of the Macedonian denar, in circulation here.

 IMPORTANT NOTICE: If you plan to use your credit/debit card in North Macedonia, please inform your bank on your intention before departure!
 Otherwise it is very possible that your bank will block your account/ card for security reasons when you try to use it abroad!
 Unblocking your card, when abroad, may cost you lots of phone calls and troubles!